graphhopper/directions-api/FAQ.md

 The GraphHopper Directions API is a collection of routing related APIs: the Routing API, the Matrix API, the Route Optimization API and the Geocoding API.
 This entire set is also available for self-hosting.

-The Routing API is based on the [open source GraphHopper](https://github.com/graphhopper/graphhopper/) but as this requires lots of memory for a world wide coverage we make GraphHopper easy and cost effective to use via our Directions API.
+The Routing API is based on the [open source GraphHopper](https://github.com/graphhopper/graphhopper/) and is nearly 100% identical to it, e.g. currently only the optimize=true parameter is not supported in the open source package.
+Also hosting it requires lots of memory for a world wide coverage and with our Directions API we make GraphHopper easy and cost effective to use.

 ## Is it possible to use a custom GraphHopper version?

 Yes, we host custom and recent GraphHopper versions.
-This way you'll be able to use our Route Optimization API and the Matrix API with your custom GraphHopper version.
+This way you'll be able to use our Route Optimization API and the Matrix API with your custom GraphHopper version including custom vehicles, speed profiles etc.